GoogleChromeLabs/container-query-polyfill/README.md

 ## Limitations

-To keep the polyfill performant, small and maintainable, I have make certain tradeoffs with full feature parity of the Container Query spec.
-I have listed these tradeoffs below.
+My aim is to make the polyfill work correctly for the _majority_ of use-cases, but cut corners where possible to keep the polyfill simple(-ish), small and efficient.
+The limitations arising from these tradeoffs are listed below.

 (These decisions _can_ be revisited if they pose a significant hurdle and there is a good way to implement them.
 Please open an issue!)